Sani Yahaya Jingir: Criticism

-Jingir was invited by the state government of Plateu State after breaking a law by performing a Friday congregational prayer on 27, March 2020, when a curfew and a lockdown is declared on Christians and Muslims of Nigeria not to have a congregational prayers to avoid the spread of the virus, Jingir said; Coronavirus was implemented to stop Muslim from Salah, also on Friday at his residence in Jos, Jingir said “Coronavirus is a hoax, a propaganda meant to fight Islam and to also execute economic war between China and America”.
+Jingir was invited by the state government of Plateau State after performing a Friday congregational prayer on 27, March 2020, when a curfew and a lockdown is declared on Christians and Muslims of Nigeria not to have a congregational prayers to avoid the spread of the virus, Jingir said; Coronavirus was implemented to stop Muslim from Salah, also on Friday at his residence in Jos, Jingir said “Coronavirus is a hoax, a propaganda meant to fight Islam and to also execute economic war between China and America”.
 He also called the attention of federal and state government not to ban congregational prayers in Mosques, Jingir also said “I am calling the Saudi Arabian authority to open the grand Mosques in Makkah and Madinah so that Muslims can observe prayers.”Jingir also state further reasons and his view about the pandemic.
 Afterwards, Jingir made an announcement that he will follow all the laws and implementations provided by the government of Nigeria to tackle the virus because he fully understands that the Virus is real not as he was thinking before.